Our Research Members

 Scientist, Public Health Ontario | Santépublique Ontario

-Adjunct Scientist, Institute for Clinical Evaluative Sciences (ICES)
+Adjunct Scientist and UofT Site Director, Institute for Clinical Evaluative Sciences (ICES)

 The goal of my research is to inform the prevention of type 2 diabetes in the population.
-My research is focused on the use of advanced epidemiologic & biostatical approaches on large population-based data to inform public health activities targeted at reducing type 2 diabetes and obesity.
-I specialize on the development of population risk tools and have led methodological advances in the new field of risk algorithms applied to the population setting.
-I recently led the development of the Diabetes Population Risk Tool (DPoRT), which is the only existing only tool built to inform population intervention strategies for diabetes.
+At the Population Health Analytics Laboratory, my research focusses on the use of advanced epidemiologic and biostatical approaches on large population-based data to inform public health activities targeted at reducing type 2 diabetes and obesity.
+I specialize in the development of population risk tools and I have led methodological advances in the new field of risk algorithms applied to the population setting.
+I developed the Diabetes Population Risk Tool (DPoRT), which is the only tool built to inform population intervention strategies for diabetes.
 This work is recognized as a novel way to inform to diabetes preventions strategies and is currently being used by policymakers in Canada.
-I have also led the largest study estimating diabetes-attributale health care costs as well as the burden of undiagnosed diabetes in Canada.
+I have also led the largest study estimating diabetes-attributable health care costs as well as the burden of undiagnosed diabetes in Canada.
+I am expanding this research to understand how persons living with type 2 diabetes accumulate chronic conditions over their life course and elucidating what factors contribute to mortality outcomes.

 Associate Professor, Department of Laboratory Medicine & Pathobiology